About Central District

 For many years Centrals did not enjoy premiership success despite having a strong supporter base.
 That was until the year 2000 when Centrals won its very first premiership.
 It played in an SANFL Record 12 consecutive grand finals (2000-2011) which is a remarkable achievement.
 35,000 football fans watched Centrals and Norwood play in our last winning grand final in 2010.
 So far Centrals has won nine SANFL grand finals (2000, 2001, 2003, 2004, 2005, 2007, 2008, 2009 and 2010) and has lost five (1995, 1996, 2002, 2006 and 2011).
 For a more detailed history of Centrals click here.

 Central District is an incorporated sporting association with a membership base and an elected Board.
 It's current President is David Cavenett and CEO is Kris Grant.
-Roy Laird is League Coach and Paul Thomas and Brad Symes are Co-Captains.
+Roy Laird is League Coach and and Co-Captains are TBC.
 Each week Centrals fields a team in the League, Reserves and Under 18 football competitions of the SANFL.
 Junior football grades and junior development is also a priority at the Bulldogs with league footballers employed to teach football skills to boys and girls throughout the Northern suburbs.
 To read more about the people involved at Centrals click here.